Who are Protestants?

 This seems to be a clear case of "adding words to scripture" & "putting words in Our Savior's mouth".

-See Also: Who Added the Doxology? from EWTN
+For more see: Who Added the Doxology? from EWTN

 Why was it added?
 This was simply another way for 17th Century English Protestants to further differentiate themselves from Catholics and the Catholic Church.